-The display has a anti-glare coating on top, which works very nicely.
-The viewing angles are great, the brightness and stuff is also really good.
+The display has an anti-glare coating on top, which works very nicely.
+The viewing angles are great, the brightness and stuff are also really good.
 But when it comes to the colors, well it messes up.

 Now, unless you do photo or video stuff, which involves the display to be color accurate, you’re good.
 The display is good for all the casual stuff you’re going to go and for watching movies too, it’s great.
 Skip the next part (about the screen), because it won’t bother you at all.